Anxiety and mental health resources

 - Graft Thames Valley aims to eradicate barriers to employment for disabled or disadvantaged people struggling to find a job and offers Survival Guide to Employment courses for autistic adults – www.graft.org.uk

-- The National Autistic Society offers employment and training advice for autistic people who are looking for work – https://www.autism.org.uk/advice-and-guidance/topics/employment
+- The National Autistic Society offers employment and training advice for autistic people who are looking for work, and access to supported job opportunities or internships – https://www.autism.org.uk/advice-and-guidance/topics/employment

 - The Shaw Trust provides training and work opportunities for people who are disadvantaged in the labour market due to disability, ill health or other social circumstances – https://www.shawtrust.org.uk/